embedly/embedly-docs/extract/index.rst

 Features
 --------
-The Embedly ``Read`` product comes with many features that allow you to extract keywords, entities/topics, images, microformats from a URL.
+The Embedly ``Extract`` product comes with many features that allow to parse keywords, entities/topics, images, microformats from a URL.